-The sea trout, or Salmo trutta, is actually the same species as the river-based brown trout.
+The sea trout, or Salmo trutta, is the same species as the river-based brown trout.
 However, sea trout are the group of trout that venture out to the sea to engage in feeding.
+They have anadromous nature, migrating between freshwater and saltwater.
 Depending on where they are, they have many different names.
-Some of these include peal, sewin, mort, finnock, white trout, spotted seatrout, speckled trout, and salmon trout.
+These include peal, sewin, mort, finnock, white trout, spotted seatrout, speckled trout, and salmon trout.
 The trout is a popular fish among anglers.

 Appearance

 The sea trout is typically silver with a black-spotted pattern.
+Their dorsal surface ranges from olive-green to bluish-gray, providing camouflage.
 However, once the fish comes into the rivers to breed, they turn back to a brown color.
 Once they migrate out to sea again, they turn back to their silver state with black spots.

 On average, sea trout can become relatively large sea creatures, measuring up to 60 cm in adulthood and remaining as small as 35 cm.
-However, in very favorable circumstances, they can reach up to 130 cm.
-When fully grown, the sea trout can range from 0.5 – 2.4 kilograms in weight, with them being known to reach 20 kg in very specific habitat conditions.
+However, in favorable circumstances, they can reach up to 130 cm.
+When fully grown, they can range from 0.5 – 2.4 kilograms in weight, with them being known to reach 20 kg in very specific habitat conditions.

 Habitat